-Arc-flash mitigation is available as an optional arc-flash card with the SEL-751 and SEL-751A Feeder Protection Relays and the SEL-710-5 Motor Protection Relay.
+Arc-flash mitigation is available as an optional arc-flash card with the SEL-751 and SEL-751A Feeder Protection Relays, the SEL-710-5 Motor Protection Relay, the SEL-787L Line Current Differential Relay, and the SEL-787Z High-Impedance Differential Relay.
 You can order it factory-installed with new SEL-700 series relays or as a field-installable upgrade kit for retrofitting.
-It comes standard with the SEL-849 Motor Management Relay.
+It comes standard with the SEL-849 Motor Management Relay and is an option when ordering the SEL-851 Feeder Protection Relay.